elmiko/okd-deployment-configuration-guides/guide-template.md

 This section is where you can talk about how you ran the installation process, and what options you chose along the way.

 * How did you install your cluster?
-* Are there any special considerations that should be made before attempting a similar process?
+* Are there any special considerations before attempting a similar process?
 * Describe the steps you took to install OKD on your infrastructure.
 * Use `code blocks` to share relevant scripts and commands that your ran.
 ```